 We heard today through Dr. Eitel that conditions with our folk in Chefoo are bad again.
 Mr. Egger is going up again from here right away.

-We are getting a quart and a half of milk a day now from outside and a pound of real butter once in a while and are feeling better for it.
-I am glad to say, however, that I have lost any tendency I had toward a "bay window"!!
+We are getting a quart and a half of milk a day now from outside and a pound of real butter once in a while and are

 What a windy Sunday!
 A dust storm almost as bad as at Shunteh or Kaifeng!
 Charles Reinbrecht preached this afternoon; service is just over and the kiddies at Children's Supper.
 Nate sang a solo - "The Glory of His Presence".
-I am to preach for the first time next Sunday, and believe I should use

-Colossians 3:4 "Christ our Life".
+I am to preach for the first time next Sunday, and believe I should use Colossians 3:4 "Christ our Life".
 The Lord is blessing me at any rate, as I prepare for it.
 When I think of all that has happened since February 1937 when I told Him I wanted Him to be my Life and all of Life, I begin to realize He takes one at one's word.
 But I think I can say truly that the inward peace of heart has been continuous and complete since that time - in spite of all that has happened.

-The ABCD line (ABCDライン Ēbīshīdī rain2) was a Japanese name for a series of embargoes against Japan by foreign nations, including America, Britain, China, and the Dutch.
-It was also known as the ABCD encirclement (ABCD包用 these embargoes as acts of aggression; imported oil made up about 80% of domestic consumption, without which Japan's economy, let alone its military, would grind to a halt.
+The ABCD line (ABCDライン Ēbīshīdī rain?) was a Japanese name for a series of embargoes against Japan by foreign nations, including America, Britain, China, and the Dutch.
+It was also known as the ABCD encirclement (ABCD包囲

+陣 Ēbīshīdī hōijin?).
+In 1940, in an effort to discourage Japanese militarism, these Western powers and others stopped selling iron ore, steel and oil to Japan, denying it the raw materials needed to continue its activities in China and French Indochina.
+In Japan, the government and nationalists viewed these embargoes as acts of aggression; imported oil made up about 80% of domestic consumption, without which Japan's economy, let alone its military, would grind to a halt.
 The Japanese media, influenced by military propagandists, began to refer to the embargoes as the "ABCD ("American-British-Chinese-Dutch") encirclement" or "ABCD line".

-陣 Ēbīshīdī hōijin2).
-In 1940, in an effort to discourage Japanese militarism, these Western powers and others stopped selling iron ore, steel and oil to Japan, denying it the raw materials needed to continue its activities in China and French Indochina.
-In Japan, the government and nationalists viewed